Realizations of countable Borel equivalence relations: Turing and arithmetical equivalence

 \begin{prop} There exists a Baire class 2 map $\Psi$ that is an isomorphism between $\equiv_T$ on $\cantor$ and an equivalence relation given by a continuous group action on a 0-dimensional Polish space. \end{prop}

-\begin{proof} Let $\phi^i$ denote the partial function computed by the $i$th Turing machine, in some recursive enumeration of all the Turing machines, such that $\phi^0$ is the identity on $\cantor$.
+\begin{proof} Let $\phi^i$ denote the partial function computed by the $i$th Turing machine, in some recursive enumeration of all the Turing machines.
 That is, we consider Turing machines with oracle and input tapes, and $\phi^i(x)=y$ iff for each $n$ the $i$th Turing machine with oracle $x$ and input $n$ halts with the output $y(n)$.

 We start with an easy observation.
 Below, for $s\in 2^{<\N}$, put $[s] = \{x\in \cantor : s\subseteq x\}$. \begin{lem} Assume that $x\equiv_T y$.
 There exists an $i$ with $\phi^i(x)=y$ and $\phi^i(y)=x$. \end{lem} \begin{proof} We can assume that $x \neq y$.
 Pick $j,k \in \mathbb{N}$ with $\phi^j(x)=y$ and $\phi^k(y)=x$, and $n$ with $\restriction{x}{n} \neq \restriction{y}{n}$.
 Then, an $i$ with $ \restriction{\phi^i}{[\restriction{x}{n}]}=\restriction{\phi^j}{[\restriction{x}{n}]}$ and $\restriction{\phi^i}{[\restriction{y}{n}]}=\restriction{\phi^k}{[\restriction{y}{n}]}$ clearly works. \end{proof}